linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

        AllowTcpForwarding no
    ```

-   This configuration ensures that every user who logs in via SSH will first run the Duo authentication script and will only proceed with the login if Duo authentication succeeds.
-The `AllowTcpForwarding no` directive ensures no port forwarding is allowed for users unless authentication passes.
+   This configuration ensures that the `duo_authenticate.sh` script is run during the login attempt, and TCP forwarding is disabled until successful authentication.

 3. **Restart the SSH Service:**

-   After modifying the configuration, restart the SSH service to apply the changes.
+   After updating the SSH configuration, restart the SSH service to apply the changes:

    ```bash
    sudo systemctl restart sshd